volkm/learntla-v2/docs/core/constants.rst

 Model Values
 ----------------

 That takes care of ordinary assignments, what about "model values"?
 Model values are a special type of value in TLA+.
 A model value has no operations and can only be tested for equality, and is only equal to itself.
-IE

 .. code-block::